Boxicity: Algorithmic results

 Many graph problems can be solved or approximated more efficiently for graphs with bounded boxicity than they can for other graphs; for instance, the maximum clique problem can be solved in polynomial time for graphs with bounded boxicity.
 For some other graph problems, an efficient solution or approximation can be found if a low-dimensional box representation is known.
-However, finding such a representation may be difficult:

-it is NP-complete to test whether the boxicity of a given graph is at most some given value K, even for K = 2.
+However, finding such a representation may be difficult: it is NP-complete to test whether the boxicity of a given graph is at most some given value K, even for K = 2.
 Chandran, Francis & Sivadasan (2010) describe algorithms for finding representations of arbitrary graphs as intersection graphs of boxes, with a dimension that is within a logarithmic factor of the maximum degree of the graph; this result provides an upper bound on the graph's boxicity.

 Despite being hard for its natural parameter, boxicity is fixed-parameter tractable when parameterized by the vertex cover number of the input graph.

 Bounds

-If a graph G has treewidth tw, then:

-$\operatorname{box}(G) \le \mathrm{tw} + 2$.
+For any graph $G$, $~ \operatorname{box}(G) \le \operatorname{tw}(G) + 2$, where $\operatorname{tw}(G)$ denotes the treewidth of $G$.